iOS 11 vs iOS 10

 This is probably the change you'll notice first.

 In iOS 11 the two have been combined into a single feature, although it's still split across two screens.
-From anywhere in the OS you can swipe down to bring up the Lock Screen, instead of notifications as before; from there, you can then swipe up to bring up notifications.
+From anywhere in the OS you can swipe down to bring up the Lock Screen and recent notifications, instead of the general notifications screen as before; from there, you can then swipe up to bring up older notifications.

 The Control Centre (accessed by swiping up from anywhere in the OS - except for the Lock Screen, as explained above!) has been redesigned.